colinshanmotang/double-blind-project-email-server/README.md

 - `-f, --file <filename>` - Specify a filename
 - `-m, --message <message>` - Specify a message string
 - `-s, --server <url>` - Specify server URL (default: http://localhost:3000)

+## Required files

+You will need to download the file `client/public/rsa_0001.zkey` since it is 700 MB and thus too large for github.

+Then you can just run the CLI client using the instructions above.

+Currently the server lives on my laptop, so the functionality will only work when my laptop is running :P